adarshp/LaTeX-Resources/README.md

 - My [dissertation](https://github.com/adarshp/dissertation), in which I use the `memoir` package to set the layout.
-- My [CV](https://github.com/adarshp/Curriculum-Vitae), in which I use the super helpful `ctabular` environment to keep things nicely aligned.
+- My [CV](https://github.com/adarshp/Curriculum-Vitae), in which I use `memoir`'s `ctabular` environment to keep things nicely aligned.